dougeby/IntuneDocs/intune/network-access-control-integrate.md

 8. Once the device is enrolled and compliant, NAC partner solution gets the state from Intune.
 9. Connection is successfully established which allows the device access to corporate resources.

 ## Use NAC on your iOS devices

+NAC for Citrix SSO is supported.
+To enable NAC for Citrix SSO for iOS:
+- Use NetScaler Gateway 12.0.59 or higher.
+- Users must have Citrix SSO 1.1.6 or later installed.
+- [Integrate NetScaler with Intune for NAC](https://docs.citrix.com/en-us/netscaler-gateway/12/microsoft-intune-integration/configuring-network-access-control-device-check-for-netscaler-gateway-virtual-server-for-single-factor-authentication-deployment.html) as described in the Citrix product documentation.
+- Set the **Enable Network Access Control (NAC)** setting in the VPN profile to **Yes**.

+When you use Citrix SSO for iOS, the VPN connection is disconnected every 24 hours for security reasons.
+The VPN can immediately be reconnected.

-Network access control is not currently supported for the following VPN clients on iOS:
+**Network access control is not currently supported for the following VPN clients on iOS**:
 -	Cisco AnyConnect
 -	F5 Access
--	Citrix SSO

-We are working with our partners to release a NAC solution for these newer clients.
+We're working with our partners to release a NAC solution for these newer clients.
 When we have solutions ready, we will update this article with additional details.

 ## Next steps